emilywantland/Portfolio/README.md

 * Each case includes context on a company, a summary of a problem an organization is facing, a five forces analysis, courses of actions and their repurcusions, and a recommended managerial decision.
 * An IT Stategic Assessment completed on Brick Bridge Consulting is included.
 Contents include: The history and purpose of the company, key management and business processes, an assessment on the current IT environment, envisioned IT capabilities, information flows, major project summaries, and consultant recommendations.

+### Computer Forensics

+This folder contains files from **CIS 484: Computer Forensics**
+* CIS 484 concepts involved evidence collection, preservation, and presentation in court.
+Technology tools to analyze files, implications on privacy, ethics, policies, risk management and legal aspects were covered.
+* PDF Project files are included that display proficiency with a variety of tools.

 ### Data and Information Management

 This folder contains files from **CIS 250 Introduction to Data and Information Management** and **CIS 300: Computer Information Systems**